 Social networks involve mutual obligations.
 They create norms of reciprocity that govern how people expect to be ‘paid back’ for the help they give to others.
 Specifically reciprocity, of the form ‘I’ll do this for you if you do that for me,’ is limited in scope because it involves only two people .
 Generalized reciprocity involves entire social networks, and is much more powerful.
 When generalized reciprocity prevails, people help each other without expecting anything particular in return, knowing that others in their network will help them in the future.
 In such a group, individuals trust one another and are willing to cooperate for their mutual benefit.
 As people help and are helped by those in their social networks, their lives become more productive.” -Gabrielle Brainard Party Walls (2001)

 New Haven has already given us the model for which to strive – the double quadrature, the inner sanctuary surrounded by the congregation, the park encased in a neighborhood.
-This ancient platform for community was used at the turn of the 20th century in the Garden City Movement in order to de-congest industrial cities.
-This pattern was again revived by the New Urbanism Movement in recent years to plan new towns and traditional neighborhoods around an “architecture of community”.
+This ancient platform for community informed the Garden City Movement at the turn of the 20th century as a way to de-congest industrial cities.
+A century later, the pattern fascinated New Urbanists, who have, in recent years, planned new towns and traditional neighborhoods around an “architecture of community”.

 “ […] the garden suburb [has] value as a conceptual model for the redevelopment of the vast, virtually empty urban wastelands that lie within established cities in what can be called the ‘middle city,’ a deracinated zone between downtown and pre-automobile-era suburban development where neighborhoods […] have been largely abandoned and now, virtually empty of people and buildings, have no discernible assets except the infrastructure of streets and the utility systems buried under them.”

 Paradise Planned: The Garden Suburb and the Modern City